 In an environment saturated with artificial light, it is essential to understand the impact of lighting on sleep.
 The choice of light sources in the bedroom directly influences falling asleep and the quality of nighttime rest.
-Exposure to inappropriate light can disrupt the biological clock and disturb the secretion of melatonin, a key hormone for sleep.
+Exposure to inappropriate light can disrupt the biological clock and interfere with the secretion of melatonin, a key hormone for sleep.

 Light and Sleep: A Proven Biological Link